 - The transmission is in the neutral position. - The transmission is in gear with the clutch lever pulled.
-See page 4-14 for more information. - Turn the key to "ON".
+See page 4-18 for more information. - Turn the key to "\" and make sure that the engine stop switch is set to "\".

 The engine trouble warning light should come on for a few seconds, then go off.
-NOTICE: If the warning light does not go off, have a Yamaha dealer check its electrical circuit.
-FOATURE! - Shift the transmission into the neutral position.
+NOTICE: If the warning light does not go off, have a Yamaha dealer check its electrical circuit.[ECATI22]

+- Shift the transmission into the neutral position.
 The neutral indicator light should come on.
-If not, ask a Yamaha dealer to check the electrical circuit. - 3.
-Start the engine by pushing the start switch.
-If the engine fails to start, try again with the throttle grip open 1/4 turn (10 mm).
+If not, ask a Yamaha dealer to check the electrical circuit. - Start the engine by pushing the start switch.

+If the engine fails to start, release the start switch, wait a few seconds, and then try again.
 Each starting attempt should be as short as possible to preserve the battery.
 Do not crank the engine more than 10 seconds on any one attempt.